Skip to main content

 Most manufacturers know they have equipment losses.
 Machines go down, lines run slower than they should, and scrap happens.
 The problem is not awareness — it is measurement.
 Without a structured way to quantify these losses, improvement efforts are based on gut feel rather than data.

-OEE is not just a maintenance metric.
-It is a production metric that connects equipment performance to business outcomes — output, delivery, cost, and customer satisfaction.
+OEE gives you a single number that captures three critical dimensions of equipment performance.
+OEE is not just a maintenance metric — it connects equipment performance to output, delivery, cost, and customer satisfaction.

 Availability